ruiseixasm/JsonTalkie/README.md

 #### **`unplug_socket(BroadcastSocket* socket)`**
 Removes any plugged socket.
 #### **`talk(JsonObject message, bool as_reply = false)`**
-Sends the message as a JsonObject to all existent devices or to a single device if `as_reply`.
+Sends the message as a JsonObject to all existent devices or to a single talker if `as_reply`.
 #### **`listen(bool receive = true)`**
 This method processes received messages so it shall be called inside the `loop` function.
 In case you create more than one JsonTalkie object, only one listen should call receive, thus, all but one shall be `listen(false)` so that all can process the received data from the Socket.
 ### BroadcastSocket
 #### **`send(const char* data, size_t len, bool as_reply = false)`**
-Sends the `char` data to all devices or to a single device if `as_reply` over the protocol used by the socket (Ex.
+Sends the `char` data to all devices or to a single talker if `as_reply` over the protocol used by the socket (Ex.
 UDP).
 #### **`receive(char* buffer, size_t size)`**
 Receives data from the socket, this method is called by the JsonTalkie `listen()` method, so, it doesn't need to be called.
 #### **`set_port(uint16_t port)`**